 "I think when we walked in I don’t think me or Charlie [Methven] realised just how big Sunderland Football Club is.
 When you walk in and see the enormity of it, you suddenly realise that every little thing that you say is dissected 20 different ways, and people position those comments sometimes, they don’t show half the interview, or whatever.

 "I think at the start we were extremely open, but naive to that.
 We were like rabbits in the headlights.
 It took a little while to get used to the size of the club."

-After 18 months at the club as executive director, Methven - the star of the show's second season - departed Sunderland in December.
+After 18 months at the club as executive director, Methven - the star of the show's second season - departed Sunderland in December of 2019.
 Though, he still retains his six per cent share in the club.

 In an interview with the Daily Mail at the beginning of April, Methven said neither he nor Donald anticipated the attention they would receive due to the show.